Rex2501/VideoPlayerApp/README.md

 # VideoPlayerApp
-This is a simple Video Player App that uses ExoPlayer library.
+This is a simple Video Player App.
+It was written using: ExoPlayer, MediaItem, Dagger Hilt, Corounite Flow, Uri and Compose.

 # Demonstration